Sacred

 After all, titanic intellects such as those of Pythagoras spoke of the music

-of the spheres and this is just what the root-scheme formulas seem to be
+the spheres and this is just what the root-scheme formulas seem to

 about: harmonic proportions in nature.